MichaelCurrin/javascript-bundling-quickstarts/README.md

 If you are struggling to decide between, configure and learn a bundling and transpilation tool, you may be interested in an alternative to Node called Deno.

-It can handle running TypeScript and converting to a single bundled JS file without any external dependencies to install or configure.
+It can handle running TypeScript and [JSX](https://github.com/denoland/deno/pull/3038) and it can bundle to a single JS file.
+All without any external dependencies to install or configure.

 ```sh
 $ deno run index.ts